 This combined atresia and microtia repair, requiring a total anesthetic time approaching ten hours, is a new procedure being carried out by our surgical team.
 The atresia surgery involves a post-auricular incision, drilling through the mastoid to access the middle ear, and ossiculoplasty, tympanoplasty, creation and skin grafting of an external auditory canal as necessary to reconstruct the atresia.
 The microtia repair involves the implantation of the Medpor synthetic auricular prosthesis, and covering the prosthesis with skin grafts obtained from the patient’s abdomen.
 The surgical-anesthetic team to date has successfully performed the combined procedure on 55 patients, 90% of who were of the ages between 2 and 5 years old.
 All patients are ASA I – II, without significant medical comorbidity.
 Every procedure to date has been performed as an outpatient.
 Patients are discharged when their post-anesthesia care unit Aldrete Score reaches 8/10, and the family and physicians agree that the patient was stable to leave the facility.
 The discharge times vary between 70 – 100 minutes post-extubation for the 55 patients in our series, with a mean time of 91 minutes.
 Post-operative pain is well-controlled by the bupivicaine injected into the operative sites, and because of the minimal post-operative pain, it has been possible to discharge the patients home despite the very long duration of their endotracheal anesthetic.

 None of the combined surgeries were performed in a hospital.
 The first 20 patients were operated on at a freestanding surgery center, 2 miles distant from the nearest hospital.
-Ten of the following 35 patients had their surgery in an operating room in the surgeon’s office.
+The majority of the following 330 patients had their surgery in an operating room in the surgeon’s California Ear Institute office.
 To date there have been no complications from the anesthetic management, and no admissions to a hospital or an emergency room following the combined procedures.

 Outpatient pediatric surgery is increasingly common.
 In 2006, an estimated 2.3 million ambulatory anesthetics were provided in the United States to children younger than 15 years.
 Only 14,200 of these 2.3 million pediatric ambulatory anesthetics patients were admitted to the hospital postoperatively, a rate of 6 per 1000 ambulatory anesthesia episodes.
 In 1996, 26 per 1000 children under the age of 15 experienced ambulatory pediatric surgery, while in 2006 that statistic increased to 38 per 1000 children.